Since the SCPC was formed in 2015, we have been dedicated to preserving access to climbing areas in South Central Pennsylvania.

 Ryan Shipp - President

-Ryan Shipp is from the Harrisburg area, he first discovered climbing in 2001 through his older sister's boyfriend.
+Ryan Shipp is from the Harrisburg area.
+He first discovered climbing in 2001 through his older sister's boyfriend.
 They went to Mount Gretna, a new bouldering area at the time, and Shipp immediately knew that climbing was what he wanted to do with his life.
 The next day he went to buy climbing shoes and the following weekend went to the Gunks.
 From that day forward, climbing has been one of the driving forces in his life.

-Shipp started getting involved with climbing conservation efforts in 2012 with the Friends of GS.
+Shipp started getting involved with climbing conservation efforts in 2012 with the Friends of Governor Stable.
 After two years of volunteering at GS, Shipp and other locals saw a need for climbing conservation in more areas than just GS.
-In 2015, we organized a new team and started South Central Pennsylvania Climbers.
+In 2015, the group organized a new team and started South Central Pennsylvania Climbers.
 Shipp enjoys volunteering to protect our climbing access as well as preserve our natural areas in South Central PA.
 Shipp and the rest of the team would like to see SCPC continue to bring our communities together, preserve climbing access, protect natural resources, and educate the next generation of climbers.

 Adam Hartman - Vice President